 VATICAN CITY – Look out, Lady Gaga.
 The pope is joining the Super Bowl frenzy.

-Pope Francis has recorded a video message that will be shown during Sunday's Super Bowl game between the New England Patriots and the Atlanta Falcons.
+In a papal first, Pope Francis has recorded a video message that will be shown to tens of thousands of fans during Sunday's Super Bowl game between the New England Patriots and Atlanta Falcons.

-A Vatican spokesman says the message is expected to be played on the screen at NRG Stadium in Houston either before the game or during the first quarter.
+A Vatican spokesman says the pope's Spanish-language message is expected to be played on jumbo-sized screens inside the stadium in Houston, Texas, before the game or during the first quarter.

-In the message, the pope says he hopes the Super Bowl will be "a sign of peace, friendship and solidarity for the world."
+Translations provided by the Vatican say the pope's message includes his expression of hope that the Super Bowl will provide "a sign of peace, friendship and solidarity for the world."

 Francis is an avid sports fan who often speaks of how sports can bring about social change.
 He has previously taken to Twitter for the Olympics and soccer's World Cup.
 This is his first Super Bowl message.